CURRENT LINE UP

 The band have not ruled out working with Jon Anderson or Rick Wakeman again one day, but their current focus is on new material and the new line-up.

-On March 1st, 2013, Yes embarked on a World Tour.
-For the first time since Tales from Topographic Oceans tour, the band are playing three albums in their entirety: The Yes Album, Close to the Edge and Going for the One.
+On March 1st, 2013, Yes embarked on a World Tour, their first since Tales from Topographic Oceans tour, the band played three albums in their entirety: The Yes Album, Close to the Edge and Going for the One.

 2014 saw the release of Yes’ 21st studio album, Heaven & Earth.
 It is their first album with singer Jon Davison in the band’s line-up, and the final studio album to feature original bassist Chris Squire before his death in 2015.